-College resources and facilities are meant to be utilized by the College community, but some limitations regarding hours of use and authorization do exist.
+College resources and facilities are meant to be utilized by the College community, however some limitations regarding hours of use and authorization do exist.

-- A. No individual may enter a College building or property outside of its set hours of operation, unless he or she has obtained written permission to do so. - B. Areas on campus marked as "no-trespassing" or "authorized personnel only" must not be entered without explicit permission. - C. No unauthorized persons are permitted on any campus roof or elevated exterior surface at any time.
+- A. No individual may enter a College building or property outside of its set hours of operation, unless he or she has obtained explicit permission to do so. - B. Areas on campus marked as "no-trespassing" or "authorized personnel only" must not be entered without explicit permission. - C. No unauthorized persons are permitted on any campus roof or elevated exterior surface at any time. - D. Individuals issued an order of "no trespass" on the North Central campus are not permitted on any property owned or leased by North Central College, including all buildings, parking lots and campus sidewalks.
+Should an individual violate an order of "no trespass", the College may contact the Naperville Police Department to have the individual arrested for criminal trespass to real property.